Winzarten/SecondMonitor/README.md

 ## Future Plans
  - [x] Reintroduce the fuel calculator
  - [x] Rework of the timing circle, so the app can learn track layout so proper map can be displayed.
- - [ ] Improve the fuel calculator to show delta fuel.
+ - [x] Improve the fuel calculator to show delta fuel.
- - [ ] Increase amount of information for tyres (indicate bottoming up, dirt, slip)

 ## Installation

 Check release tab for latests version